-Clifford Williams, at the podium, and his wife, Leatrice, stand with supportive relatives, lawmakers and attorneys.
-He was released from prison with the help of Florida’s first conviction integrity review unit, established by 4th Judicial Circuit State Attorney Melissa Nelson.
+Clifford Williams, at the podium, and his wife, Leatrice, stand with supportive relatives and supporters.
+He was exonerated after 43 years in prison with the help of the Innocence Project of Florida, Holland & Knight law firm, and the conviction review unit in the State Attorney’s Office in Jacksonville.
 Photo: Laura Cassels

 For 43 years, Clifford Williams, serving time for murder, insisted from behind bars that he didn’t do it.
 It was true.